-Group Accounts
+2. Group Accounts

-Under the Police Reform and Social Responsibility Act 2011, the roles of OPCC and CC became Corporations Sole (separate legal entities) and required individual Statement of Accounts.
-However, the Act also recognises that the Chief Constable is a wholly owned subsidiary of the OPCC and proper accounting practices require group accounts to be produced.
+Following the passing of the Police Reform and Social Responsibility Act 2011, Staffordshire Police Authority was replaced with two 'corporation sole' bodies, the Police and Crime Commissioner for Staffordshire Police (PCC) and the Chief Constable of Staffordshire Police (CC).
+Both bodies are required to prepare separate Statement of Accounts.
+However, the Act also recognises that the Chief Constable is a wholly owned subsidiary of the PCC and proper accounting practices require group accounts to be produced.

-Income and Cost Recognition and Intra-group Adjustment
+3. Income and Cost Recognition and Intra-group Adjustment